3xCaffeine/rag/README.md

 ## Usage

-Visit Ragnarok chat at http://localhost:3000.
+Visit Ragnarok chat at http://localhost:3000 in the browser.

 ### Demo